iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

     kubectl apply -f iomesh-mongodb-sc.yaml
     ```

 3. Create a YAML config `mongodb-service.yaml` with the following content.
-This file defines the headless service, which is used for DNS lookups between MongoDB pods and clients within your cluster
+This file defines the headless service, which is used for DNS lookups between MongoDB pods and clients within your cluster.

     ```yaml
     apiVersion: v1